wp-plugins/filament/readme.txt

 1. Go to the plugin management page and enable the plugin

 == Changelog ==
+= 1.2.11 =
+* Fix ampersand encoding in local StumbleUpon and Google+ stats URLs

 = 1.2.10 =
 * Only bind route() action to `init` if not `DOING_AJAX`